traclabs/brash_docker/README.md

 For debugging, network activity can be monitored with tshark.
 The pcap file can be opened in a local Wireshark instance for easier viewing.
 - `docker-compose exec -w /shared -it fsw tshark -w test.pcap -f udp`

+# Troubleshooting

+## cFS Mqueue errors

+The provided cfs-Dockerfile has been configured to run as a non-root user in order to suppress internal checks that will otherwise prevent cfe from starting up with an errour concerning maximum number of message queues.
+In this configuration cfe will run, but may drop messages in some circumstances.

+Another  approach is to alter `docker-compose-prod.yml` to add `privileged: true` to the `fsw` image definition.

+This can also be resolved (for Linux systems) by directly increasing the limit with:

+   `echo 128 | sudo tee /proc/sys/fs/mqueue/msg_max`

+On Mac systems, the above command needs to be executed from within the VM hosting the daemon.
+If using podman, this can be accessed with `podman machine ssh`.
+If using [colima](https://github.com/abiosoft/colima) for Docker, connect with `colima ssh`.